wapadda/kernelcare-doc/docs/installation/README.md

 You have to add IP license for that server, and it is just two letters: IP, not the actual IP.

 By default the script will attempt 3 times to uninstall ksplice, waiting 60 seconds in between.
-You can run it using _nohup_ if you don't want to wait.
+You can run it using `nohup` if you don't want to wait.

-You can change that by editing the script and changing _RETRY_ and _SLEEP_ values.
+You can change that by editing the script and changing `RETRY` and `SLEEP` values.

-The script will exit with exit code 0 and message _Done_ on success.
-Otherwise it will produce exit code -1.
+The script will exit with exit code `0` and message _Done_ on success.
+Otherwise, it will produce exit code `-1`.

-Complete log file can be found at _/var/log/ksplice2kcare.log._
+Complete log file can be found at `/var/log/ksplice2kcare.log`.